When I have seen your church go up in flames

 - Gorn: The cover of Puritanical Euphoric Misanthropia just barely averts this.

 - Harsh Vocals

-- Horny Devils: "A Succubus In Rapture'' is about one of these.
+- Horny Devils: "A Succubus In Rapture'' and "United in Unhallowed Grace" are about these.

 - Hot as Hell: In the video for "The Sacrilegious Scorn", Satan appears as a painting of Baphomet that morphs into a beautiful woman.

 - "I Am" Song: "Puritania" is the best example.
 "Antikrist" could also fit in due to its final lines.